Definition of Help

-Definition of Help: the action of helping someone to do something.
+The action of helping someone to do something.

-Synonyms of Help: assistance, aid, a helping hand, support, advice, guidance, etc.
+Assistance, aid, a helping hand, support, advice, guidance, etc.

 These notes are from recovery in AA and/or related 12 step programs.